gtv140/NEXA/README.md

 <!-- ABOUT -->
 <div id="about" class="page hidden">
   <h2>About NEXA</h2>
-  <p>NEXA is a modern, safe platform where you can invest in small to large plans and earn daily profit.
-We provide a transparent and professional service for all users.</p>
+  <p>NEXA is a modern, safe, and professional investment platform.
+Earn daily profit through small to large plans with full transparency and security.</p>
 </div>

 <!-- POPUP -->